BrendonKoum/arima-ets-forecasting-petrol-prices/README.md

-# Why are petrol prices so damn expensive?
+# Why are petrol prices so expensive?
 During Sydney's second lockdown in 2020, retail fuel prices were soaring.
 Seeing as I was in lockdown and had a lot of spare time, I wanted to investigate and see whether I could build a model that could accurately describe and potentially forecast Sydney petrol prices to maximise fuel savings using R.

 The following time series model used to fit to the data were: NAIVE, ETS and ARIMA models.
 I succeeded building all 3 models with the ARIMA model being the most accurate.